-The number one problem I have encountered causing the operational problems are policies created by senior managers who are out of touch with their front-line managers and, most importantly, their customers.
-When sales decline, instead of addressing the real problem of poor customer service, the first thing senior managers will do is to reduce the front-line workforce and close stores.
+The number one problem I have encountered causing operational problems are policies created by senior managers who are out of touch with their frontline managers and, most importantly, their customers.
+When sales decline, instead of addressing poor customer service’s real problem, senior managers will first reduce the frontline workforce and close stores.
 What got them in trouble in the first place was poor customer service.
-This move only exacerbates the problem and the steady decline to business failure has begun.
+This move only exacerbates the problem, and the steady decline to business failure has begun.

-The offending policymakers and senior managers do not understand one of their primary duties is to support the front-line workers and managers.
+The offending policymakers and senior managers do not understand one of their primary duties is to support the frontline workers and managers.
 They become too comfortable in their position and provide indifferent leadership.
-The concept of being in a support role is foreign to most senior managers.
-The prevailing attitude is I have paid my dues I’m a senior manager now, and you will do as I say.
-They create policies with little regard to how it affects the employees impacted by them.
+Being in a support role is foreign to most senior managers.
+The prevailing attitude is I have paid my dues.
+I’m a senior manager, and you will do as I say.
+They create policies with little regard for how it affects the employees impacted by them.

 No Defined Company Mission Statement or S&OP

-Rarely do front-line managers know what the company’s mission is.
+Rarely do frontline managers know what the company’s mission is.
 When I ask the question, I usually get something like, “I guess it’s to make X product.”
-Managers without a clear understanding of the company’s mission and how the company wants to accomplish the mission are essentially directionless with no guide for decision-making.
-Without this critical guidance, companies fall victim to what is called the strategy du jour when companies are sold a strategy that is widely used or popular at the current time and usually does not fix the underlying company problems.
+Without a clear understanding of the company’s mission and how the company wants to accomplish the mission, managers are essentially directionless with no guide for decision-making.
+Without this critical guidance, companies fall victim to the strategy du jour.
+They are sold a widely used strategy or one popular at the time, but it does not fix the underlying company problems.

 Policies that Drive Away Customers

-Poorly motivated front-line managers and employees that do not understand the importance of customer service due to a lack of customer service training.
-Remember to the customer that surly, indifferent worker is the company.
-Research has shown it costs a business six-seven times more to attract a new customer than it does to keep an existing one.
+Poorly motivated frontline managers and employees do not understand customer service’s importance due to a lack of customer service training.
+Remember to the customer that a surly, indifferent worker is the company.
+Research has shown it costs a business six-seven times more to attract a new customer than to keep an existing one.
 A typical dissatisfied customer will tell eight to ten people about their problem.
 Seven of ten customers will do business with you again…if you resolve the complaint in their favor.
 If you resolve a complaint on the spot, 95% of customers will do business again.
-Of those customers who quit, 68% do so because of an attitude of indifference by the company or a specific individual.
+Of those customers who quit, 68% do so because of an indifferent attitude by the company or a specific individual.
 No employee should be allowed to interact with customers until they have been trained in customer service!

 Fear of Technology/Fear of Change

-The business community is uncomfortable with change because we can’t anticipate the outcome, but staying put can be even riskier than changing just ask any of the now defunct iconic companies.
+The business community is uncomfortable with change because we can’t anticipate the outcome.
+Still, staying put can be even riskier than changing; ask any now-defunct iconic companies.
 A business resistant to change risks being left behind.

 It’s human nature to resist uncertainty because our brain prefers a predictable negative outcome over an uncertain one.
-Many senior managers and business owners can’t wrap their minds around embarking on an entirely new and different direction for the company.
+Many senior managers and business owners can’t wrap their minds around embarking on an entirely new and different direction.
 Managers counting down the months to retirement convince themselves the status quo is preferable to the risk of striking out in a new direction.

-Many senior managers and business owners have a fear of technology, also known as technophobia.
-The fear or dislike of advanced technology or complex devices, such as robots, 3D printing, artificial intelligence (AI), and the internet of things (IoT) just to name a few, is surprisingly common with some experts believing we all suffer at least a small amount of nervousness when confronted with new technology.
+Many senior managers and business owners fear technology, also known as technophobia.
+The fear or dislike of advanced technology or complex devices, such as robots, 3D printing, artificial intelligence (AI), and the internet of things (IoT), to name a few, is surprisingly common, with some experts believing we all suffer at least a small amount of nervousness when confronted with new technology.
 In today’s rapidly changing world, it can be easy to feel out of touch.

-With senior managers and business owners, one of the most basic technology fears is rooted in the loss of control.
-We don’t necessarily understand exactly how a new piece of technology works, so our imaginations fill in the details.
-It’s human nature to want to be in control of our environment, and it’s scary to think that we might not have as much control as we had hoped.
+With senior managers and business owners, one of the most basic technology fears is rooted in losing control.
+We don’t necessarily understand exactly how a new technology works, so our imaginations fill in the details.
+It’s human nature to want to control our environment, and it’s scary to think that we might not have as much control as we had hoped.

 Ivory Tower Effect

 Another question I always ask is, “Do you see senior managers walking the work area talking to you and your co-workers every few days?”
 There is usually some laughter, and someone will volunteer the information they rarely, if ever, get to talk with a senior manager.
-Senior managers that hole up in their office and fail to interact with the only people who can actually accomplish the company’s mission are missing a tremendous opportunity to get a real understanding of the problems and challenges faced by front-line workers.
+Senior managers who hole up in their offices and fail to interact with the only people who can accomplish the company’s mission are missing a tremendous opportunity to understand frontline workers’ problems and challenges.

 I see a lot of this type of behavior.
-Senior managers that feel they are always the smartest person in the room and no one could possibly have better ideas than they, can decimate the moral of a company.
+Senior managers who feel they are always the smartest person in the room and no one could have better ideas than they can decimate a company’s morale.
 This my way or the highway mentality creates an absence of trust and leads to communication breakdown.
-Front-line employees just give up trying to improve things because they know any suggestions they make will be arbitrarily dismissed.
-This behavior can have various root causes: obsession with individual success, obsessive-compulsive behavior, and withdrawal.
+Frontline employees give up trying to improve things because they know any suggestions they make will be arbitrarily dismissed.
+This behavior can have various root causes: an obsession with individual success, obsessive-compulsive behavior, and withdrawal.

 Policies that Handicap Front Line Managers/Silo Mentality

 This problem develops when senior managers are only rated on their department’s performance.
 What develops is division, secrets, and mistrust of other departments.
-Doing what’s best for one department can have an adverse effect on other departments.
-For example, the production manager that overproduces because larger lots sizes reduce his or her per piece costs while creating a serious problem for the warehouse manager that must cope with all the extra inventory and associated costs.
-Senior manager KPI (Key Performance Indicator)s should include evaluations by other department heads to identify actions that are detrimental to other departments.
+Doing what’s best for one department can harm other departments.
+For example, the production manager overproduces because larger lot sizes reduce their per-piece costs while creating a serious problem for the warehouse manager, that must cope with all the extra inventory and associated costs.
+Senior manager KPI (Key Performance Indicators) should include evaluations by other department heads to identify detrimental actions to other departments.

-What are some of the warning signs leadership problems exists in your company?:
+What are some of the warning signs leadership problems exist in your company?:

 Declining or Stagnant Sales

 This one should be obvious, but many managers rationalize the problem away.
-In addition to watching sales figures, one metric every senior manager should monitor religiously is the Net Promoter Score (NPS).
-NPS is a management tool that can be used to gauge the loyalty of a firm’s customer relationships.
+One metric every senior manager should monitor religiously is the Net Promoter Score (NPS), in addition to watching sales figures.
+NPS is a management tool that can gauge the loyalty of a firm’s customer relationships.
 A decline in the NPS is a clear warning sign you are losing your customers due to poor customer service.

 The most obvious warning sign is high employee turnover.
 Do you know why employees leave your company?
 Does your company require exit interviews?
-There are very few reasons why someone would leave your company if it is properly managed.
-In most cases, companies with high turnover rates fail to meet the motivational needs of their employees, see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs.
-For example, if you are asking your customer service representatives and front-line employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way; why are you surprised when employees quit?
+There are a few reasons why someone would leave your company if it is properly managed.
+In most cases, companies with high turnover rates fail to meet the motivational needs of their employees (see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs).
+For example, if you ask your customer service representatives and frontline employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way, why are you surprised when employees quit?
 Policies should never be created without input from the people expected to implement them.

 No Accountability for Senior Managers

-Senior managers must understand they are responsible for everything that happens or fails to happen within their area of responsibility, and they need to be held accountable.
-Blaming poor performance on front-line workers is just an excuse for the failure of senior management.
+Senior managers must understand they are responsible for everything that happens or fails to happen within their area of responsibility and must be held accountable.
+Blaming poor performance on frontline workers is just an excuse for the failure of senior management.

-The best way to hold managers accountable is bottom-up evaluations.
+The best way to hold managers accountable is through bottom-up evaluations.
 Along with traditional forms of employee evaluation, frontline managers should evaluate the departments they interact with on how well they support the frontline effort.
 Three to five KPIs should be established for each department that reflects its performance in supporting the company mission.
 The department doing the evaluation should help create the KPIs.
 For example, the warehouse manager should suggest KPIs evaluating their interactions with production, purchasing (to include supplier ratings), and 3PL logistic services.
-The production manager would provide KPIs evaluating their interactions with purchasing, the warehouse, maintenance, and HR.
+The production manager would provide KPIs evaluating their purchasing, warehouse, maintenance, and HR interactions.

-One of the most important KPI for every manager is employee turn-over.
+One of the most important KPIs for every manager is employee turnover.
 This should be measured in every department for every manager.
 A serious review of any department with a high turnover rate should be initiated.